Updated for 2023

 These colors can vary from room to room depending on the amount of natural light and impact you hope to make.
 This really isn’t too challenging a task for you to start working on today.

-For those of you who are locked into your homes current colors and feel the buyers will want to paint, know that, yes, they may decide to paint.
-Remember that first-impressions are critical when you are selling your home and it is important to meet the buyer’s expectations especially in 2017.
+For those of you who are locked into your home’s current colors and feel the buyers will want to paint, know that, yes, they may decide to paint.
+Remember that a positive first impression is critical when you are selling your home and it is important to meet the buyer’s expectations, especially in the 2020s!

-Let me know if you have questions or want to talk about your plans.
+Let me know if you have any questions or want to talk about your plans.

 When I started in Vienna long ago, the Sunday Washington Post was where everyone placed a tiny four-line ad hoping to catch a reader’s interest.
 (Just typing that makes me feel ancient!)
 As you can see here, I embraced the Internet long ago sharing my experiences and “how-to’s” in blog posts marketing client’s homes effectively.